gibsson/gibsson.github.io/_posts/2025-12-22-back-to-upstreaming.markdown

 ## DTS schema validation

-That one I knew about after reading [Tips and Tricks for Validating Devicetree sources](https://www.linaro.org/blog/tips-and-tricks-for-validating-devicetree-sources-with-the-devicetree-schema/) from Linaro when the article came out.
-But that doesn't mean it was done properly at first :wink:
+Another major shift since 2018 is the rigor of Devicetree Schema validation.
+I was aware of the [Linaro guide on the subject](https://www.linaro.org/blog/tips-and-tricks-for-validating-devicetree-sources-with-the-devicetree-schema/).

-The article is well written and explains everything so I won't cover the basics.
-But I got tricked by forcing the use of my distro dt-schema package (2022.08) whereas the kernel checks for version > 2023.9.
-Long story short, bypassing that check hides so many errors.
+I initially forced the use of my distro's `dt-schema` package (v2022.08), but the kernel now requires versions > 2023.9.
+Bypassing this check hides critical errors.
+If you aren't seeing errors but the kernel bot is, upgrade your schema tool:

 Fortunately, the bot reporting the issues does give a clue:
 ```